 - Preheat the grill, pan, air fryer, or the tool you like to cook your burgers.
 Cook the burgers until they have an internal temperature of 160-165º F.

-- While the burgers are cooking, heat the oil in a pan.
-Add the onions and cook for 1-2 minutes over medium-low heat.
+- While the burgers are cooking, heat the 1 tablespoon cooking oil in a pan.
+Add the ⅓ cup diced onion and cook for 1-2 minutes over medium-low heat.

-- Add the mushrooms and cook them for 5 minutes until they release their water and soften.
+- Add the 8 ounces mushrooms and cook them for 5 minutes until they release their water and soften.

-- In a small bowl, add the potato starch, tamari/Worcestershire, brown sugar, and ketchup.
+- In a small bowl, add the 2 tablespoons potato starch, 2 teaspoons Worcestershire or tamari, ½ cup milk, 1 tablespoon brown sugar, and 2 tablespoons ketchup.
 Mash into a paste.

-- Add the beef broth and whisk until it is smooth.
+- Add the 1 ½ cups beef broth and whisk until it is smooth.
 Pour the mixture into the pan with the onions and mushrooms.
 Cook on medium-low and bring to a gentle boil.
 Turn the heat down to low.
 Simmer for 5 minutes.

 - Add the cooked burgers and serve hot.